Sara Celin

 How to reach Camogli

-The journey by train is very comfortable.
-The arrival station is Camogli-San Fruttuoso, on the Genoa-La Spezia line.
+Traveling by train is very convenient: the arrival station is Camogli-San Fruttuoso, on the Genoa–La Spezia line.

-Journey time from Milano Centrale: just over 2 hours and 30 minutes.
+- Travel time from Milano Centrale Station: just over 2 hours and 30 minutes